 manufactured by Digital Equipment Corporation

-- Rewritten in 1992 for the 64-bit Alpha AXP (Digital Equipment
+- Rewritten in 1992 for the 64-bit Alpha AXP manufactured by

 - DEC was purchased by Compaq in 1998.

-- As of 2001, Compaq still supports OpenVMS on both VAX and Alpha hardware platforms (but no new VAX hardware has been
+- As of 2001, Compaq still supports OpenVMS on both VAX and Alpha hardware platforms but no new VAX hardware was

 - On 2001-06-25 Compaq announced they will port OpenVMS to Intel's Itanium

-a boot up, log in, execute the directory command, receiving the correct response without a crash)
+requires boot up, log in, enter a DCL directory command, receive the correct response without a crash)

 - On 2015-06-31 HP announced they were outsourcing OpenVMS to VSI (VMS